Brutusa/brutusa.github.io/_posts/2022-08-22-spring-demo.markdown

 tags: [Spring, Java, API] # add tag
 ---

-Achieved secure API design using Java and Spring to properly showcase the usage of custom endpoints with testing using Postman on a fictional 'space grocery store' database.
+Designed a secure API with Java and Spring, implementing custom endpoints and testing with Postman on a fictional space grocery store database.

 ![spacestore1]({{site.baseurl}}/assets/img/spacestore1.png)